burukuru/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 ## Tasks

+The tasks page is used to monitor the asynchronous tasks run by Grakn engine, and stop them if necessary.
+Tasks shown are those that perform loading or post processing, which is triggered after loading.
+It is possible to list, filter, sort and stop tasks.

 ## Config
-Displays a view on the Grakn configuration file.
+This pane displays a view on the Grakn configuration file, showing configurable properties and their values.

 ## Documentation
 This opens a separate tab in your browser and points it to the Grakn documentation portal.
 It may be how you ended up on this page!